Babesiosis

 Recovery from babesiosis utilizing existing drugs may take months or years in immunosuppressed patients.
 Case reports suggest tafenoquine at doses approved by FDA for malaria may address this problem.2,3*

-*ARAKODA has not been reviewed or approved by the U.S. Food and Drug Administration for the treatment or prevention of COVID-19, babesiosis, dengue, or fungal diseases.
+*ARAKODA has not been reviewed or approved by the U.S. Food and Drug Administration for the treatment or prevention of babesiosis, dengue, or fungal diseases.

 References: 1.
 Vannier EG, Diuk-Wasser MA, Ben Mamoun C, Krause PJ.
 Babesiosis.
 Infect Dis Clin North Am.
 2015 Jun;29(2):357-70. doi: 10.1016/j.idc.2015.02.008.
 2. Rogers R, Krause PJ, Norris AM, et al. Broad antimicrobial resistance in a case of relapsing babesiosis successfully treated with tafenoquine.
 Clin Infect Dis.
 2022 Jun 10:ciac473. doi: 10.1093/cid/ciac473.
 3. Liu M, Ji S, Kondoh D, et al. Tafenoquine Is a Promising Drug Candidate for the Treatment of Babesiosis.
 Antimicrob Agents Chemother.
 2021 Jun 17;65(7):e0020421. doi: 10.1128/AAC.00204-21.